pozsegam/apexMovies/README.md

  npm i
 ```

-- now you are free to start the development server with:
+- now you can start the development server with:

 ```console
  npm start